pubmob-com/pubmob/alcohol/index.md

 ---
 # Statement on PubMob and the pub motif

-Concerned about the pub motif and its use of alcohol?
-Read the following personal statement from Jeff Langr about PubMob and the promotion of alcohol.
+Wondering about the pub motif?
+Read the following personal statement from Jeff Langr about PubMob's origins, the associated pub motif, and the relationship with alcohol.

-PubMob.com has a clear [code of conduct](/code-of-conduct), and does not tolerate abusive conduct from anyone.
+PubMob.com has a clear [code of conduct](/code-of-conduct).
+We do not tolerate abusive conduct from anyone.
 That includes those under the influence of alcohol.

 ## PubMob origins